vbontempi/solution-tutorials/byoip.md

 {:screen: .screen}
 {:tip: .tip}
 {:pre: .pre}
+{:note: .note}

 # Bring Your Own IP Address
 {: #byoip}

+This tutorial describes the use of **Classic Infrastructure**.
+Most workloads can be implemented using [{{site.data.keyword.vpc_full}}](https://{DomainName}/docs/vpc) resources.
+Use {{site.data.keyword.vpc_short}} to create your own private cloud-like computing environment on shared public cloud infrastructure.
+A VPC gives an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.
+Specifically, you can [bring your own subnet](https://{DomainName}/docs/vpc?topic=vpc-configuring-address-prefixes) IP address range to a {{site.data.keyword.vpc_short}}.
+{: note}

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}